AgentRylie/Agentperson/README.md

 - 👋 Hi, I’m @Agentperson
-- 👀 I’m interested in game design and stuff.
 - I don't currently use the normal github for things, unless I need to.
 - I use github gists, which you can access here - https://gist.github.com/Agentperson (This has all of the OLD Versions of my IGM games)
 - If you're more interested in the current versions, go here - https://pastebin.com/u/Agentperson (This has all of the LIVE Versions of my IGM games)